Skip to content

 How long a backorder takes

 There is no standard answer - a backorder lasts exactly as long as it takes the next replenishment to arrive and work through the queue.
 For stock a distributor holds in-region, that can be a few days.
-For manufactured-to-order, imported, or shortage-hit goods, weeks to months is normal.
+For manufactured-to-order, imported, or shortage-hit goods, weeks to months is normal, and many sellers set a 30-day internal limit after which they proactively contact the customer or cancel.
 Two questions cut through a vague estimate: is the replenishment order actually placed and confirmed, and how many backorders are queued ahead of yours?
 A date with no confirmed supply behind it is a hope, not an ETA.

 Managing backorders well